- "The Night Comes for Us" should be considered Netflix's best action movie, but it is often overlooked.

 Clicking on Netflix’s action subgenre, one of the first films that always comes up is Here Comes the Boom, starring Kevin James as a biology teacher turned MMA fighter.
-While James is highly adept in the art of fart jokes, it’s almost criminal that Timo Tjahjanto‘s The Night Comes for Us doesn’t appear in first place.
+While James is highly adept in the art of fart jokes, it’s almost criminal that Timo Tjahjanto‘s The Night Comes for Us doesn’t appear in first place as Netflix’s best action movie.
 After all, it’s a “Netflix Original” from 2018, but it seems like only die-hard action fans know of this modern-day cult classic’s existence.

 Simplicity is key